SQream/sqream_docs/installation_guides/installing_and_launching_sqream.rst

 *************************
 Installing and Launching SQream
 *************************
-The **Installing SQream Studio** page incudes the following installation guides:
+The **Installing and Launching SQream** page includes the following installation guides:

 .. toctree::
    :maxdepth: 1